LaMarseillaise/Constitution-3/Constitution-3.md

 ## Section 1: Amendment Process

-This Constitution may be amended by two-thirds of each house of Congress and ratified by a two-thirds majority of State Legislatures.
+This Constitution may be amended by two-thirds of each house of Congress and ratified by two-thirds of State Legislatures.

 ## Section 2: Repeal